 The general approach towards volatility trading, in general, within financial markets has always focused on variations of price rather than a direct movement in asset price directions.
-It is known in the derivative markets that in some cases, volatility really works and has proven to be an exceptionally powerful measure in the markets, mainly in the use of options wherein its significant margin can be able to work out by offering lucrative profit-generating scenarios at any kind of direction.
+It is known in the derivative markets that in some cases, volatility works and has proven to be an exceptionally powerful measure in the markets, mainly in the use of options wherein its significant margin can be able to work out by offering lucrative profit-generating scenarios at any kind of direction.
 Overview of key issues in volatility trading: from the basics of volatility itself to strategies for trading the same and good risk management practices in volatile markets.

 Understanding Volatility in Financial Markets

 - Implied Volatility (IV): Implied volatility is the expectation of future price movements by the market.
-It determines from the price of options and is a very significant metric for option pricing.
+It determines the price of options and is a very significant metric for option pricing.
 The higher the IV usually implies more uncertainty in the market.

 Volatility, however, remains one of the most important aspects of options trading because it has a direct impact on the price of options.
 In general, the higher the volatility, the higher is the premium of options, especially those that are far from the strike prices.
 Such a relation forms the basis of several strategies related to volatility trading.